-In this form of government, Council can direct that the City Manger enter into contracts or perform certain acts on behalf of the City.
-At an organizational meeting of City Council, members would elect a President of Council, who would also serve as the City’s Mayor, and the City Council member elected as Vice President would serve as the City’s Vice Mayor.
+At an organizational meeting of City Council, members will elect a president of council, who will also serve as the City’s mayor.
+The City Council member elected as vice president would serve as the City’s vice mayor.

-Under the City Manager form of government, the Mayor would serve in a ceremonial capacity and would have no veto power over legislation passed by Council.
-The Mayor would also appoint a Magistrate to hear and decide misdemeanor cases in Hilliard’s Mayor’s Court, subject to the approval of a majority of City Council members.
-If the person serving as Mayor is a licensed attorney, he/she may act as Magistrate subject to the approval of City Council.
-The City Manager serves at the pleasure of City Council.
-There is no right of recall to the City’s residents to recall or vote out a City Manager from their position.
+In this new system, the mayor will serve in a ceremonial capacity and will have no veto power over legislation passed by Council.
+The mayor also will appoint a magistrate to hear and decide misdemeanor cases in Hilliard’s Mayor’s Court, subject to the approval of a majority of City Council members.
+If the person serving as mayor is a licensed attorney, he/she may act as magistrate subject to the approval of City Council.

-The changes include the adoption of a merit system, whereby all appointments and promotions of employees of the City will be made according to merit and fitness through a competitive selection process.
+Issue 33 changes included the adoption of a merit system, whereby all appointments and promotions of employees of the City will be made according to merit and fitness through a competitive selection process.
 City Council is responsible for establishing a Code of Practices and Procedures to define and govern this merit system.
-Additionally, a Personnel Review Board is established which will have the power to hear appeals by City employees from administrative determinations made pursuant to the Code of Practices and Procedures.
-The proposed Charter amendment would eliminate the City’s Civil Service Commission.
+Additionally, a Personnel Review Board will have the power to hear appeals by City employees from administrative determinations made pursuant to the Code of Practices and Procedures.
+The passage of Issue 33 eliminated the City’s Civil Service Commission.